py-pdf/fpdf2/docs/Drawing.md

 The drawing API makes use of features (notably transparency and blending modes) that were introduced in PDF 1.4.
-Therefore, use of the features of this module will automatically set the output version to 1.4 (the default is 1.3).
+Therefore, use of the features of this module will automatically set the output version to 1.4 (fpdf normally defaults to version 1.3.
+Because the PDF 1.4 specification was originally published in 2001, this version should be compatible with all viewers currently in general use).

 ## Getting Started